Paolo Lebas

-Paolo Lebas Da Silva (born 20 April 2003), known as Paolo Lebas, is a French professional footballer who plays as a midfielder for Championnat National 2 club Nîmes.
+Paolo Lebas Da Silva (born 20 April 2003), known as Paolo Lebas, is a French professional footballer who plays as a defensive midfielder for Championnat National 3 club Lucianna.

 Club career

 On 18 October 2021, Lebas made his debut for Ajaccio as a substitute in a 2–0 Ligue 2 win over Nîmes.
 He made his Ligue 1 debut with the club in 2–0 defeat to Nantes on 5 February 2023, coming off the bench.

 International career

 In May and June 2018, Lebas was called up by the Portugal U15 national team.
 In December 2018, he received two call-ups; one for the France U16 national team, and another for the Portugal U16 national team.
 He would eventually join up with France to complete a three-day program at INF Clairefontaine.
 Lebas would continue to be called up by Portugal until April 2019, when he suffered an injury that hindered his career.